AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/Stages and Maps/Enemies/Enemies concept list.md

 >
 >To do so, go to *Settings*, then *Community plug-ins*, turn on the plugins, download *Table extended* plugin by AidenLX, turn it on in plugins tab and **also turn it on in *Table extended* settings** below (*Extended Native Table Syntax*).
 You may need to re-open this vault to force Obsidian to read the plug-in.

+# From Miro

+- Provided zombie-like enemies (styled like in Corpse Bride), *to be further covered*;
+- Provided enemies styled like in Darkest Dungeon, *to be further covered*;
+- Everything shall be cartoon/comics-like, especially bosses being Lovecraft-like;
+- A few fish-based enemies, a concept of some watery scene? *to be further covered*
+-
 # Pool one - Vampires

 First, expected to be the most important ones, up to further changes.
 Described as follows: